sarahbejerano/sarahbejerano/readme.md

-<h3 align="center">👋 Hi!
-I'm Sarah Bejerano</h3>
+<h2 align="center">👋 Hi!
+I'm Sarah Bejerano</h2>
 <p align="center">
 👻 Pronouns: She/Her
-   <p align="center"><a href="https://www.linkedin.com/in/sarah-bejerano-8915781a5/">LinkedIn</a> <p>
-   <p align="center"><a href="https://www.instagram.com/sarah_bejerano/">Instagram</a> <p>
 </p>

 ---
-🤓 I'm an innovative front-end developer who enjoy creating and maintaining responsive websites and web applications.
+🤓 I'm a creative and curious front-end developer with a background in Communication and Marketing.
 Passionate about User Experience.
 Proficient in HTML, CSS, JavaScript with a focus on React.
-Visual design capabilities using Figma and Sketch.
-With a background in Communication and Marketing.
-Advanced practical knowledge of the Adobe CS Suite, as a photo editor and retoucher.
+Visual design, UX design, and prototyping experience using Figma and Sketch.
+Expert photo editor with advanced knowledge of Adobe CS.
+Strong organizational and project management skills.

-🔭 I'm currently working on a web application that works as a learning platform for art, using the public API of the Art Institute of Chicago.
+🔭 I'm currently working on A full-stack interactive learning platform combining games and art catalogs from the API of the Art Institute of Chicago.
+Technologies used:<b> React, JavaScript, HTML, CSS, Firebase, Firestore, Github, Figma, Bootstrap, Postman, Vercel </b>.